-Lead guitarist of Chevelle, Pete Loeffler has established a lyrical style of sarcastic, poetic ambiguity with methodic rhythms that are sharply interrupted by aggressive sonics.
+Pete Loeffler, the lead guitarist of Chevelle, has established a lyrical style of sarcastic, poetic ambiguity with methodic rhythms that are sharply interrupted by aggressive sonics.

 It is Pete’s intention for Chevelle’s music to stir emotions while leaving room for listeners to deconstruct the lyrics and apply the self-constructed meaning to their lives.